Sarbojit95/Financial_inclusion_analysis/README.md

 WDI_Data.csv
 The dataset used for modeling is downloaded by selecting some features from the original World Bank indicators dataset.

+blog_post.md
+It contains the blog post neccessary for the project.

 README.md
 This document explaining the project motivation, setup, results, and acknowledgements.